Welcome to Start TODAY. Sign up for our Start TODAY newsletter to join the 30-day challenge and receive daily inspiration sent to your inbox.

 Roker never uses the word “only” when referring to his fitness routine — and he wants you to ditch that mindset, too.
 “Stop using the word only.
 So many of you on our Facebook page were talking about, ‘Oh you only did this, you only did that,’” he said in a Facebook video.
 “The fact is, you got it done, you made it happen, and that’s what counts.”
 In his daily video updates in the Start TODAY group, Roker often stresses that "something is better than nothing," encouraging people do what they can — and celebrate whatever that is.

 Do it for your mental health

 Kari Hughes Newman, 46, likes to explore the mountains near her West Virginia home with her husband.
-“I like getting some fresh air and sunshine,” she said.
+“I like getting some fresh air and sunshine,” she says.
 “And when we hike, being deep in nature without the buildings and cars around, it’s almost like the air is so much better for you.
 That’s always my preferred walk — in the woods.
 It’s a place to find some mental clarity and clear your mind.”

 When her weight crept up, she had to scale back her hikes since she was afraid that if she fell on a steep trail she wouldn’t be able to get up, and her husband wouldn’t be able to help her.
-“I weighed 100 pounds more than he did,” she said.
+“I weighed 100 pounds more than he did,” she says.

 Use your walks to explore your surroundings

 Sherrie Dampeer, 56, lives in New York City’s Brooklyn neighborhood.
 She aims to walk at least 10,000 steps daily, which is around five miles.
 That gives her plenty of distance to explore Brooklyn and the city’s other boroughs.